 - when designing an infographic, keep in mind consistency.
 All your icons should have the same style.

 Happy icon hunting!

-Piktochart offers professional visuals for creating infographics, presentations, reports, posters, and more.
+Piktochart offers professional visuals for creating infographics, presentations, reports, posters, brochures, and more.
 Now, we offer collaborative features in all plans, pay-per-download, and no watermarks!
 Sign up and give Piktochart a try for free.